Failure is an Opportunity to Learn

-You are going to make mistakes in life and business.
 Grow and learn from them.
 Don’t try to hide from them.
-Those mistakes will keep happening, because acknowledgement of them didn’t exist.
+Those mistakes will keep happening because acknowledgment of them doesn’t exist.
 When our society starts doing more encouragement of failure and applauding of mistakes and triumphs, massive growth and change will start occurring.
 We, as humans, are more focused on acceptance with society than personal potential.
 Once you realize your mind is the only thing holding you back from your wildest dreams and accomplishments, you will get past the glass ceiling effect placed on you.

 There will be ups and downs in your midwife business.
 Enjoy the highs and don’t run from the lows.
 Recognize them for their causes and grow from that.
 Fail, please fail, and learn from them.
 I encourage you to announce your accomplishment and failures to the world.
 Remember, we are all human and shouldn’t treated like anything more than that.